 Accidents involving minor injuries or property damage will frequently be handled out of court, due to the high cost of bringing suit.
 Oftentimes, in small cases, the court fees alone would exceed the amount of potential recovery.

 Of course, in any situation where an accident has occurred, you should first and foremost get a thorough examination by a physician.
-What appear to be minor injuries can develop into much more serious injuries if not treated.
+What appears to be minor injuries can develop into much more serious injuries if not treated.
 Simply because you feel your injuries aren’t serious doesn’t mean you don’t need to immediately seek medical treatment.
 Always make sure that you get cleared medically to help avoid future health complications.

 If you have been seriously injured, then you may very well have a legitimate case and should seek the advice of a qualified professional injury attorney.
 If you are unsure whether you need an attorney, here are a couple of questions that can help you determine if a personal injury attorney is right for your situation.

 Is someone at fault for your injuries due to their negligence?

 The negligent acts of another need to be proven in order to have a legitimate case.
 To determine fault, the court must examine two legalities: duty, and breach of duty.